Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 \section{Abstract}

 {\bf{Abstract}}\\ \textbf{ Non-Fermi liquids are an important topic in condensed matter physics, as their characteristics challenge the framework of traditional Fermi liquid theory and reveal the complex behavior of electrons in strongly interacting systems.
-Despite some progress in this field, linear-in-temperature resistivity and inverse-in-frequency tail of optical conductivity are unresolved issues in non-Fermi liquids.
 Both the experimentally observed smeared region and the theoretically predicted marginal Fermi liquid suggest that spatial disorder seems to be an important driver of these phenomena~\cite{patelUniversalTheoryStrange2023}.
 By performing large-scale determinant quantum Monte Carlo (DQMC) simulations in the ferromagnetic spin-fermion model at finite $N$, beyond the large-$N$ used in previous theoretical work, we investigated the role of spatial disorder in the critical Fermi surface (FS) of this model.
 We proposed a corrected theory of our system, which is based on a modified Eliashberg theory~\cite{kleinNormalStateProperties2020} and a universal theory of strange metals~\cite{patelUniversalTheoryStrange2023}.
-This theory agrees well with the data obtained from DQMC, {particularly in capturing the $\omega \ln \omega$ type self-energy characteristic of marginal Fermi liquid behavior, though temperature limitations prevent us from observing the linear-in-temperature scattering rate.} Our findings offer strong and unbiased validation of the universal theory of strange metals, broaden the applicability of the modified Eliashberg theory, and provide insights for numerically searching for marginal Fermi liquid and linear-in-temperature resistivity. \\ }
+This theory agrees well with the data obtained from DQMC, particularly in capturing the $\omega \ln \omega$ type self-energy characteristic of marginal Fermi liquid behavior, and observing the linear-in-temperature resistivity.
+Our findings offer strong and unbiased validation of the universal theory of strange metals, broaden the applicability of the modified Eliashberg theory, and provide insights for numerically searching for marginal Fermi liquid and linear-in-temperature resistivity. \\ }

 {\bf{Introduction}}\\ In recent decades, numerous behaviors that go beyond traditional Landau Fermi liquid theory have been discovered in quantum materials like Cu- and Fe-based superconductors, heavy-fermion metals, transition-metal alloys, and even recently widely studied Moir\'e systems and Ni-based superconductors \cite{lohneysenFermiliquidInstabilitiesMagnetic2007a,leeRecentDevelopmentsNonFermi2018, liSuperconductivityInfinitelayerNickelate2019, sunSignaturesSuperconductivity802023, zhuSuperconductivityPressurizedTrilayer2024, cao2018unconventional, cao2020strange}.
 The emergence of these novel behaviors leads to the study of non-Fermi liquid (nFL) \cite{stewart2001non, lohneysenFermiliquidInstabilitiesMagnetic2007a, hartnollHolographicQuantumMatter2016,keimerQuantumMatterHightemperature2015} in itinerant electron systems.
 Nowadays, understanding nFL has become one of the central issues in condensed matter physics.